soijebor/Credit_Risk/README.md

 For the Combination (Over and Under) Sampling algorithm, I resampled the training data with SMOTEENN.
 I got a count of 'high_risk': 51361, 'low_risk': 46653.
 I used the resampled data to train the Logistic Regression model.
 The precision and recall average scores were 0.99 and 0.58 respectively with the balanced accuracy score 0.64.

 In conclusion, from the four methods used the SMOTE Oversampling had the highest recall score of 0.69 while Undersampling had the lowest recall score of 0.42.
 For the balanced accuracy score, the SMOTE Oversampling algorithm had the highest.
-Although all the algorithms show poor predicting results, I will recommend the SMOTE Oversampling since it is giving the most balanced result but I recommend an increases Logistic Regression Model by using a higher max_iter of at least 200.
+Although all the algorithms show poor predicting results, I will recommend the SMOTE Oversampling since it is giving the most balanced result, but I recommend an increases Logistic Regression Model by using a higher max_iter of at least 200.

 ### ***Extension Summary***